pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit say-concatenated-text >}}

 This is nearly right, but needs improving.
 Let's start each answer on a new line.
-In a string, the sequence `\n` gets converted into a special character which starts a new line, so we want to put some of those in:
+In a Python string, the sequence `\n` gets converted into a special character which starts a new line, so we want to put some of those in:

 {{< commit interleave-newlines-in-text >}}